West Alexander to East Exchange Corridor

 Over 500 people tried out the pop-up protected bike lanes or discussed improvements with the project team.

-An online survey and mapping tool were available from February 1 to 21.
+An online survey and mapping tool were available from February 1 to 21 with a total of 316 completed submissions.

 Thank you to all who came out to the Bike to Work Day pop-up events on Friday, February 10.
 Events were held at: